-Before talking about what is Goju Ryu we need to talk about Karate.
-It is a martial art developed on the Ryukyu Islands (Known now as Okinawa) Japan.
-It developed from the indigenous martial arts of Ryukyu Islands called te, literally “hand”; under the influence of Chinese martial arts.
+Before talking about what Goju Ryu is, we need to talk about Karate.
+It is a martial art developed on the Ryukyu Islands (known now as Okinawa) in Japan.
+It was developed from the indigenous martial arts of Ryukyu Islands called te, literally “hand”; under the influence of Chinese martial arts.
 Karate means “empty hand” and is now predominantly a striking art using punching, kicking, knee strikes, elbow strikes and open hand techniques such as knife-hands, spear-hands, and palm-heel strikes.
-Historically and in some modern styles grappling, throws, joint locks, restraints, and vital point strikes are also taught.
+Historically and in some modern styles, grappling, throws, joint locks, restraints, and vital point strikes are also taught.
 A karate practitioner is called a karateka.

 Goju Ryu was founded by Chojun Miyagi (1888-1953).
-He first learned martial arts from Ryuko Aragaki, who then introduced him to Kanryo Higashionna (Higaonna Kanryō) when Miyagi was 14.
+He first learned martial arts from Ryuko Aragaki, which then introduced him to Kanryo Higashionna (Higaonna Kanryo) when Miyagi was 14 years old.
 Under his tutelage, Miyagi underwent a very long and arduous period of training.
 His training with Higaonna was interrupted for a two-year period while Miyagi completed his military service.

-After Higaonna’s death, Miyagi travelled to China and he studied some local Chinese martial arts.
+After Higaonna’s death, Miyagi travelled to China and he studied local Chinese martial arts.
 He observed the Rokkishu (a set of hand exercises rather than a formal kata, which emphasizes the rotation of the forearms and wrists to execute offensive and defensive techniques), which he then adapted into the Tensho Kata.
-From the blending of these systems, and his native kwoledge, a new system emerged.
+From the blending of these systems, and his native knowledge, a new system emerged.